HuTao1Love/TgQueueBot/README.md

 # Telegram queue bot
-Bot designed for ease of use and management in queues.
 It allows users to create and manage queues easily (both current and deferred), with easy access to any desired potsition.

 This bot is used by specific groups at ITMO.

-For example, create an ordered list of students submitting laboratory work to the teacher.
+Example usage: creation queues for labworks at ITMO for submitting laboratory work to the teacher.

 # Examples:
 ## Queue: